 Artificial intelligence, blockchain and the Internet of Things must therefore improve business efficiency (it is believed that digital transformation may increase productivity by over 50%) and reduce inequality at the same time.
 This objective can only be achieved if the “human factor” is central.
 Not surprisingly, most of the panels held by WEF’s founder and Executive Chairman, Klaus Schwab, started from the question: Can we trust digital transformation?
 Everyone now understands that, to give this question an affirmative answer, change should be faced with the right tools.
 First of all: training.

 Estimates say that within the next seven years, robots, artificial intelligence and industrial automation will generate 133 million new jobs, while around 75 million will be lost.
 A positive balance that will be guided precisely by the skills of human beings.
-For IBM CEO, Ginni Rometty, it is therefore time to invest in developing skills, imagining new educational and career models.
-Besides, on the market, positions like the machine–learning engineer or data scientist will be increasingly on demand and company teams will have to be increasingly integrated.
-This is why the Executive Chairman of Alibaba Group Holding, Jack Ma, recalled: “It is strategic to hire particularly intelligent resources.
+For IBM CEO Ginni Rometty, it is therefore time to invest in developing skills and imagining new educational and career models.
+Besides, on the market, positions such as the machine–learning engineer or data scientist will be increasingly in demand and company teams will have to be increasingly integrated.
+This is why the Executive Chairman of Alibaba Group Holding, Jack Ma, noted that: “It is strategic to hire particularly intelligent resources.
 I myself like to hire smarter people than me: men and women who could become my bosses in four or five years.”
 The first big challenge for digital transformation is, therefore, linked to people and the skills they will be able to develop in the future, rather than to technologies.